 Austen set out in the last of her works published during her life to make her main character quite unliked.
 Emma Woodhouse appears as the archetypal Austen heroine: an unmarried daughter in a well-to-do family, engaged in the social affairs of the landed gentry in a small corner of England, with little if any thought for anything beyond the marital prospects of her friends and family, full of her own apparent insight into the human heart—and hopelessly self-deluded about her own romantic possibilities.

 The very beginning of Emma (see "First line") is enough to turn off Austen's detractors, quickly setting up the picture of the smug, wealthy young woman of limited experience.
-As if the author is saying, yes, I know this is what you're expecting in one of my novels, but I'm going to make you fall in love with her anyway—as usual.
+It can read as if the author is saying, yes, I know this is what you're expecting in one of my novels, but I'm going to make you fall in love with her anyway—as usual.

 As the plot develops, the stakes are ratcheted up as Emma Woodhouse becomes an even more maddening figure.